phalcon-orphanage/docs/en/api/Phalcon_Validation_Validator.rst

 public *mixed*  **getOption** (*string* $key)

-Returns an option in the validator's option Returns null if the option hasn't been passed
+Returns an option in the validator's options Returns null if the option hasn't been set